Skip to content

 6 min read

-The most frequently listed items were fridges, freezers, cookers, and hot plates - all everyday essentials that when overlaid against Fire and Rescue Incident Statistics[1], also turned out to be among the most common culprits in domestic fires.
+While these are all everyday essentials, when overlaid against Fire and Rescue Incident Statistics, it also turns out they are among the most common culprits in domestic fires.

 Rank